-The extension is more than thirty years old.
+The property has been extended more than twenty years ago.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.